1Hive/.github/CODE_OF_CONDUCT.md

-# Code of Conduct for Gardens
+# Code of Conduct

-Gardens is built on the principles of community-driven governance and inclusive participation.
-We are committed to fostering a welcoming environment where all contributors can collaborate effectively, regardless of their background, experience level, or identity.
+Markee is a cooperatively owned network built on the principles of openness, shared ownership, and onchain-native coordination.
+We're committed to building a welcoming environment where contributors across the Ethereum ecosystem can collaborate, regardless of their background, experience, or identity.

-#### Our Community Covenant
+#### Our Values

-Just as Gardens enables communities to create their own covenants for governance, our development community operates under shared values:

-- **Respectful Communication**: We engage in constructive dialogue, listen actively, and assume good intentions from fellow contributors
-- **Inclusive Collaboration**: We welcome diverse perspectives and encourage participation from contributors of all backgrounds and skill levels
-- **Constructive Feedback**: We provide thoughtful, specific feedback aimed at improving the project and supporting fellow contributors
+The Markee Cooperative operates under a published onchain [Covenant](https://app.gardens.fund/gardens/8453/0xce6b968c8bd130ca08f1fcc97b509a824380d867)).
+The same values that govern the network govern how we build it:

+- **Openness** -- The codebase is open source and so is this community.
+Anyone can contribute.
+- **Respect** -- We engage constructively, assume good faith, and treat disagreement as an opportunity to learn, not fight.
-- **Shared Responsibility**: We take collective ownership of the project's success and help maintain a positive community environment
+- **Shared Ownership** -- We take collective responsibility for the health of the project and the community around it.
+- **Investment in Public Goods** -- We're building infrastructure that's meant to benefit communities broadly.
+We act like it.

 #### Expected Behavior

 Contributors are expected to:

-- Use welcoming and inclusive language in all communications
+- Use welcoming, inclusive language in all communications
-- Respect differing viewpoints and experiences
+- Respect differing viewpoints and technical approaches
-- Give and receive constructive feedback gracefully
+- Give and receive feedback constructively and specifically
-- Focus on what's best for the overall community and project
+- Keep focus on what's best for the project and the communities it serves
-- Show empathy and kindness toward other community members
-- Help newcomers feel welcome and supported
+- Support newcomers and help them get oriented

 #### Unacceptable Behavior

-The following behaviors are not tolerated:
+The following are not tolerated in any form:

 - Harassment, discrimination, or exclusionary conduct of any kind
-- Trolling, insulting comments, or personal attacks
+- Trolling, personal attacks, or insulting comments
-- Public or private harassment
-- Publishing others' private information without permission
+- Publishing others' private information without their explicit consent
-- Any conduct that would be inappropriate in a professional setting
+- Any conduct that would be inappropriate in a professional or open source setting

-#### Enforcement and Resolution
+#### Enforcement

-Community conflicts should first be addressed through direct, respectful communication.
-For serious issues or persistent problems:
+Issues should first be addressed through direct, respectful conversation.
+If that's not possible or the problem persists:

-1. Contact the maintainers through our [Discord Community](https://discord.gg/tJWPg69ZWG)
+1. Reach out to the maintainers via GitHub
-2. Report issues privately via GitHub or Discord direct messages
+2. Report serious issues privately via GitHub direct message
-3. For urgent matters, reach out to project maintainers directly
+3. For urgent matters, contact project maintainers directly

-We believe in restorative rather than punitive approaches, focusing on education and community healing when possible.
+We take a restorative approach where possible, focusing on resolution and community health over punishment.

-#### Building Together
+#### Building in the Open

-Gardens v2 empowers communities to govern themselves through transparent, participatory processes.
-Our development community embraces these same principles, encouraging open discussion, collaborative decision-making, and shared stewardship of this public good.

-For questions about community guidelines or to learn more about Gardens' approach to community governance, visit our [Covenant creation tools](https://www.notion.so/1hive-gardens/Covenant-the-community-constitution-103d6929d014801da379c5952d66d1a0) and join the conversation in our [Discord Community](https://discord.gg/tJWPg69ZWG).
+Markee is governed by its token holders through onchain conviction voting on Gardens.
+The development community operates under the same spirit of transparent, participatory stewardship.
+All governance, all code, all decisions: open by default.

+Questions about community guidelines?
+Review the [Markee Cooperative Covenant](https://markee.xyz) or join the governance community on [Gardens](https://app.gardens.fund/gardens/8453/0xce6b968c8bd130ca08f1fcc97b509a824380d867).